Review of ‘Bitter Orange’ by Claire Fuller

 I loved the atmospheric descriptions of the old house and its surroundings.
 I’m fascinated by things like that.
 The language is interesting and the flashback style is engaging.
 Unfortunately I found the plot rather slow and the characters were irritating.
 I didn’t care about them.
 The last chapter of the book seemed unnecessary.
 The endorsements on the cover mentioned Daphne du Maurier and Shirley Jackson, who I agree have similar styles and themes.
 If you like these authors, it’s worth trying Bitter Orange.

-6 thoughts on “Review of ‘Bitter Orange’ by Claire Fuller”
+6 responses to “Review of ‘Bitter Orange’ by Claire Fuller”

 Thanks for the recommendation.